archywillhe/0a.io-v0/posts/chapter1/featured/2015-07-14-giving-a-phony-some-great-search-results-when-her-name-is-googled.md

 <img src="/img/PhonyMagazine.jpg" style="max-width:300px">

-<small>Image taken from [an article by a Dubai blogger later this month](https://alexofarabia.com/2015/07/26/did-arabian-business-get-hoodwinked-by-the-arab-worlds-most-intelligent-person/)</small>
+<small>Image taken from [an article by a Dubai blogger posted later this month](https://alexofarabia.com/2015/07/26/did-arabian-business-get-hoodwinked-by-the-arab-worlds-most-intelligent-person/)</small>

 But her achievements often sounded far-fetched.
 She had allegedly successfully predicted the 2008 financial crisis using a formula [as reported by Forbes Middle East](https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465) (the article has been taken down as of 2016, <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20140512001100/https://www.forbesmiddleeast.com/en/news/read/article/magic-numbers/articleid/465)</small>) and developed a formula to "measure distances in space in the absence of light" which had supposedly [taken the world by storm as reported by Gulfnews](http://gulfnews.com/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095) (the article has too been taken down as of 2016, <small>[view records of it in the Internet Archive ](https://web.archive.org/web/20150903004741/http://gulfnews.com:80/news/uae/general/dubai-woman-s-space-formula-takes-world-by-storm-1.1024095)</small>).